 Wilmer is a somewhat small town located in the state of Alabama.
-With a population of 6,163 people and just one neighborhood, Wilmer is the 103rd largest community in Alabama.
+With a population of 10,355 people and three constituent neighborhoods, Wilmer is the 64th largest community in Alabama.

-Wilmer is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Wilmer does not have a public transit system used by locals to get to and from work.

 The citizens of Wilmer are slightly less educated than the national average of 21.84% for the average city or town: 13.31% of adults in Wilmer have a bachelor's degree or advanced degree

 The per capita income in Wilmer in 2018 was $22,510, which is lower middle income relative to Alabama and the nation.
 This equates to an annual income of $90,040 for a family of four.
 However, Wilmer contains both very wealthy and poor people as well.